What makes the PWTAG Swimming Pool Technical Operator qualification and training different from all the others?

 To become an accredited training provider, organisations must demonstrate to PWTAG that they have the ability to deliver the syllabus, including assessment to a quality standard.
 The standard required for prospective training organisations is assured by a vigorous intensive review of the materials and methods used.
 These must in every detail comply with the PWTAG Code of Practice.

-Candidates who become SPTO qualified are entitled to become listed on a SPTO register held on the PWTAG website for all to view.
-Registered SPTOs will be reminded prior to the end of their three-year term that they must update the currency of their qualification.
+Candidates who become SPTO or ODS qualified are entitled to become listed on the appropriate register held on the PWTAG website for all to view.
+Registered holders of the SPTO and ODS will be reminded prior to the end of their three-year term that they must update the currency of their qualification.
 The accredited training organisation, and not PWTAG, will provide updates.